Walter F. Mondale, Carter’s vice president who lost White House bid, dies at 93

 In response, Mr. Mondale memorably snapped back, “Senator Dole has richly earned his reputation as a hatchet man tonight, by implying, and stating, that World War II and the Korean War were Democratic wars.
 Does he really mean to suggest to the American people that there was a partisan difference over our involvement in the war to fight Nazi Germany?
 I don’t think any reasonable American would accept that.
 Does he really mean to suggest that it was only partisanship that got us into the war in Korea?”

-Political analysts said Mondale’s presence on the ticket was crucial to Carter’s victory in several key Northern states.
+Political analysts said Mr. Mondale’s presence on the ticket was crucial to Carter’s victory in several key Northern states.

 For Carter, he was a loyal and effective vice president, undertaking special overseas missions on behalf of the president, participating in high-level White House meetings.
 Among other functions, he served as a presidential sounding board, once disagreeing with Carter on a speech on national malaise.
 Mr. Mondale thought it was nonsense.